trolster/flashcards-native/README.md

 ### Using Expo

-This app has been developed using [Expo](https://expo.io/).
-A tool that enable developers to build and share truly native apps that work across both iOS and Android.
+This app has been developed using [Expo](https://expo.io/), which is a tool that enable developers to build and share native apps that work across both iOS and Android.

 To run the app in the iOS simpulator, take a look at the [Expo docs](https://docs.expo.io/versions/latest/introduction/installation.html#ios-simulator).

 ## App Summary

-The app shows you a list of flashcard decks and allows you to create new decks and new flashcards for the decks.
-When you select a deck you are given the opportunity to quiz yourself on that deck.
-The results are shown as a percentage of correct answers.
+The UdaciCards app is a mobile application (tested on iOS only) that allows users to study collections of flashcards.
+The app allows users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+It also notifies the user daily, with a reminder to study.

 ## Licensing